I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcelistupdatedescriptor.md

 <p>The following code example initializes a new resource descriptor and then calls <b>WdfIoResourceListUpdateDescriptor</b> to replace the second descriptor in a logical configuration with the new descriptor.</p>

-<p>The <b>WdfIoResourceListUpdateDescriptor</b> method locates the resource descriptor that the <i>Index</i> parameter identifies.
-Then the method copies the resource descriptor that the <i>Descriptor</i> parameter specifies into the descriptor that <i>Index</i> specifies.</p>

-<p>For more information about resource requirements lists and logical configurations, see <a href="wdf.hardware_resources_for_kmdf_drivers">Hardware Resources for Framework-Based Drivers</a>.</p>

-<p>The following code example initializes a new resource descriptor and then calls <b>WdfIoResourceListUpdateDescriptor</b> to replace the second descriptor in a logical configuration with the new descriptor.</p>

 ## -requirements
 <table>
 <tr>